dream: morning of 9.2.2023

 except it can re/generate — or damage

-it only takes one person
+but it only takes one person

-to crack the sky,
+to crack their sky,

-then we astronomers spend
+then, we astronomers spend

-our lives asking the zealots
+our lives asking these zealots

-a non-answerable “why?”
+the non-answerable “why?”

 Famêlée